tianyue58/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous InterSHIP app home folder.

 **Q**: How can I save my data in the app?<br>
-**A**: InternSHIP data are saved in the hard disk automatically after any command that changes the data.
+**A**: InternSHIP data is saved in the hard disk automatically after any command changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------